ReinardSerfontein/FlutterFavorite/README.md

-# FlutterFavorite
+# namer_app

-This repository i created for the purpose of learning and playing around with Flutter
+A new Flutter project.

+## Getting Started

+This project is a starting point for a Flutter application.